Cyclone Kyarr: Depression off-Goa coast may intensify into a storm, Red-Alert issued

 Why are they named?

-The practice of naming tropical cyclones help in the quick identification of storms in warning messages because names are presumed to be far easier to remember.
+The practise of naming tropical cyclones help in the quick identification of storms in warning messages because names are presumed to be far easier to remember.
 Naming cyclones helps to identify each individual tropical cyclone, makes it easier to report on them, heightens interest in warnings, increases community preparedness, and does not confuse the public.